billbrod/neural_manifolds_replicaMFT/README.md

 ### Original package versions

-When this repo was used to perform the analyses in the associated NeurIPS submission, python version ??? was used, with the following versions:
+When this repo was used to perform the analyses in the associated NeurIPS submission, python version 3.5.2 was used, with the following packages:

 ```
 autograd==1.3